Among the most vulnerable to coronavirus: The tens of millions who carry HIV and tuberculosis

 But even if experts’ worst fears about the interaction of the diseases aren’t true, ruptures in pharmaceutical supply chains due to border closures as well as the diversion of local medical resources away from HIV and tuberculosis treatment could still jeopardize millions of lives.

-“The collateral damage of all this is going to be immense,” said Madhukar Pai, an epidemiologist who heads the McGill International TB Centre in Canada.
+“The collateral damage of all this is going to be immense,” said Madhukar Pai, an epidemiologist who heads the McGill International TB Center in Canada.
 If covid-19 spreads widely in lower-income countries, all the gains made against tuberculosis in recent years will be “unraveled,” he said.

-Initial reports from China and South Korea indicate that the coronavirus has already disrupted care for tuberculosis patients in those countries, said Pai.
+Initial reports from China and South Korea indicate that the coronavirus has disrupted care for tuberculosis patients in those countries, Pai said.
 Medical personnel are being diverted to tend to people infected with the coronavirus, and wards for patients suffering from drug-resistant tuberculosis have been repurposed to serve as coronavirus isolation wards.

 Countries with poorer health systems in eastern and southern Africa that, unlike India, don’t have pharmaceutical industries are also facing the prospect of running out of drugs.

 Kenya’s borders have been closed for weeks, and the supply of antiretroviral drugs is uncertain.
-Like many African countries, Kenya limits antiretroviral drug users to one-month prescriptions because of limited supply.
+Like many African countries, Kenya limits users of antiretroviral drugs to one-month prescriptions because of limited supply.
 Now, the crowds that gather at clinics every month to collect the drugs are ideal locations for the coronavirus to spread.

 Experts are particularly worried about countries like Kenya, but unsurprisingly, attention has been concentrated on South Africa, which continues to bear the brunt of both the HIV and TB pandemics.

-The country is the midst of a three-week lockdown, and 10,000 health workers are going door-to-door across the country to test people, as well as to locate where people with HIV and tuberculosis are living.
+The country is in the midst of a weeks-long lockdown, and 10,000 health workers are going door to door across the country to test people, as well as to locate where people with HIV and tuberculosis are living.

 That challenge is compounded by an estimated 2 million South Africans who have HIV but are undiagnosed, and a large number of other people who are thought to be taking their antiretroviral drugs inconsistently, which can leave the immune system more vulnerable.